 Unlike many of the tourist cities in New Zealand, there are plenty of free things to do in Wellington.
-In fact, many of the recommended Wellington activities have no entrance fee.

 Table of Contents